The Ultimate Guide to Iceland's Diamond Circle

 Lake Mývatn is a stunning attraction in Northeast Iceland

-Covering a total area of 37 km² (14 sq mi), the glittering Lake Mývatn is one of the Diamond Circle’s most beloved attractions, with its lush surrounding wetlands, an abundance of birdlife and the dark lava pillars that characterise the nearby landscape.
+Covering a total area of 37 km² (14 sq mi), the glittering Lake Mývatn is one of the Diamond Circle’s most beloved attractions, with its lush surrounding wetlands, an abundance of birdlife, and the dark lava pillars that characterize the nearby landscape.

-Its name can be translated to “the Lake of Midges”, due to the fact that the summer months see enormous clouds of these tiny insects descend on the area, forcing some visitors to wear face nets.
+Its name can be translated to “the Lake of Midges” due to the fact that during the summer months, enormous clouds of these tiny insects descend on the area, forcing some visitors to wear face nets.
 This body of water is thought to have been formed through volcanic eruptions approximately 2300 years ago.

 There are also many great accommodation options in Myvatn that can serve as a base for your travels.